veronicamorelli/veronicamorelli/README.md

 Hi 👋 My name is Veronica Morelli
 =================================

-💻: Deep Learning at Signatrix in Berlin.
+💻: Deep Learning Engineer at Signatrix in Berlin.

 👩‍🎓: Bsc in Statistics and Information Management.
 👩‍🎓: Msc in Data Science at the University of Milan-Bicocca.